Slavic 351/551:

 The scope of the course:

-1. Language evolution, Indo-Europeans: evidence for the Indo-European language family and its subgroups, what were the Indo-Europeans like, what was their language like, where did they come from, etc.
+1. Language evolution, Indo-Europeans: evidence for the Indo-European language family and its subgroups, what was the Indo-European culture and language like, where did they came from, etc.

 2. The place of Slavic within Indo-European (relationships to other subgroups)